lucidrains/x-transformers/README.md

 https://arxiv.org/abs/2006.11527

 Proposes adding learned tokens, akin to CLS tokens, named memory tokens, that is passed through the attention layers alongside the input tokens.
+This setting is compatible with both encoder and decoder training.

 ```python
 import torch